SymbioticLove/Restaurant-POS-Front-end/README.md

 ## Features
 - Modular and customizable design
 - Handles inventory management
-- Employee data and payroll management
+- Handles employee data and payroll management
-- Ordering and reporting capabilities
+- Comprehensive ordering and reporting capabilities
 - Secure and local server-based system
 - 5555 functions as a permanent debugging login and can be used to access the POS system in a debugging capacity regardless of server connection.
 Entering orders under this number is untested and likely will result in breaking conflicts.